ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/build-and-install.md

 ---
-title: Install Snort 3 and its Dependencies
+title: Install Snort 3 and Dependencies
 weight: 2

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

+#### Snort 3

 Snort is an Open Source Intrusion Prevention System (IPS).
 Snort uses a series of rules to define malicious network activity.
-If malicious activity is found, Snort generates alerts.
+If malicious activity is detected, Snort generates alerts.

-Multithreading in Snort 3 refers to the ability to associate multiple threads with a single Snort instance, which enables the concurrent processing of multiple packet files.
+Snort 3 benefits from multithreading, which means that it enables the concurrent processing of multiple packet processing threads with a single Snort instance.
 This optimization frees up additional memory for further packet processing.

+#### Enable multithreading

-In order to enable multithreading in Snort 3, specify the quantity of threads designated for processing network traffic using either the '--max-packet-threads' or '-z' option.
+In order to enable multithreading in Snort 3, specify the quantity of threads designated for processing network traffic using either of these two options:

+* `--max-packet-threads`
+* `-z`

 {{%notice Note%}}
-    The instructions provided have been tested on AWS EC2 Graviton4 instance, based on Arm Neoverse V2.
+    These instructions have been tested on an AWS EC2 Graviton4 instance, based on Arm Neoverse V2.
 The examples work best if you have at least 16 cores in your system.
 {{%/notice%}}

 ## Compile and build Snort 3

-To install Snort 3, use a text editor to copy the text below and save the script on your Arm server in a file named `install-snort.sh`.
+To install Snort 3, use a text editor to copy-and-paste the text below and save the script on your Arm server in a file named `install-snort.sh`.

 <!-- add github link for the below file [build_snort3.sh]() -->
 ``` bash